 - Add the sugar or date paste.

-- Then add the corn syrup (or honey) and stir in the arrowroot flour, salt, vanilla, coconut milk and melted butter.
+- Then add the honey and stir in the arrowroot or tapioca flour, salt, vanilla, coconut milk and melted butter.
 Mix well.

 - Pull your crust out of the fridge and sprinkle the pecans into the pie shell.

 - Bake for 15 minutes.
 Check crust, once it's browned you need to cover the crust with a crust protector or make one out of foil.* Then reduce the heat to 300 degrees and bake an additional 25 - 35 minutes or until it is no longer giggly and the top is brown.